acarril/acarril.github.io/_posts/2016-04-20-RCE-batch-process.md

 ---
 layout: post
 comments: true
-title:  "Running parallel processes in batch mode"
+title:  "Parallel processes in batch mode"
 categories: RCE
-permalink: /posts/batch-jobs-processes
+permalink: /posts/batch-processes
 ---

 One of the most powerful features of batch mode is the ability to run several processes in parallel.
 I'll explain how to easily use this feature  with Stata.

+This is the second post regarding batch jobs in the RCE server.
+I also wrote a [first part](/batch-jobs) which deals with the basics of running batch jobs using Stata.

 # Stuff needed